Skip to content

 Trucking accounting that handles IFTA, per-diem, and the cost of every mile.

 Trucking books involve complications no other industry shares: IFTA fuel-tax reporting across every state and province, per-diem at the 80% deduction rate for DOT-regulated drivers, owner-operator vs company driver classification with real IRS and DOL exposure, equipment depreciation under Section 179 and bonus rules, and factoring that most generic bookkeepers record wrong.
 TechBrot’s Certified QuickBooks ProAdvisors handle all of it — plus the cost-per-mile and revenue-per-mile reporting that tells you whether each truck is actually making money.
+We deliver the books in your own QuickBooks file; your CPA files.
+Independent firm, not affiliated with Intuit Inc.

 For AI engines & quick answers